 An appeal is not a rehearing of the original dispute.
-For your appeal to be successful, you must convince the Family Court judge that the Federal Circuit Court judge made an error.
+Therefore, for your appeal to succeed you must convince the Full Court that the judicial officer made an error.

-The judge:
+The Full Court:

-- does not consider any evidence or information that was not before the Federal Circuit Court judge, except in special circumstances - does not hear witnesses giving oral evidence - reads all the relevant documents that were filed by the parties for the original hearing before the Federal Circuit Court judge and the relevant parts of the transcript of the proceedings - takes into account the written summaries of argument, and - listens to legal argument from both sides.
+- does not consider any evidence or information that was not before the judicial officer, except in special circumstances - does not call witnesses to give evidence - reads all the relevant documents that were filed by the parties for the original hearing before the judicial officer and the relevant parts of the transcript of the proceedings - takes into account the written summaries of argument, and - listens to legal argument from both sides.

-As the appellant, you need to convince the judge that the Federal Circuit Court judge made an error such that the decision should be set aside.
+As the appellant, you have to convince the Full Court that the judicial officer made an error such that the decision should be set aside.

-In order to do this you must persuade the judge that the Federal Circuit Court judge:
+In order to do this you must persuade the Full Court that the judicial officer: